ethereum/cryptography-research-website/README.md

 ## How to deploy changes succesfully

 - **Locally**: **Make sure the site builds** locally, otherwise the build will break and the new version of the site (e.g.: adding a new post) will not be generated.
-To be sure of this, run the `yarn build` command locally and check that get no errors.
+To be sure of this, run the `yarn build` command locally and check that you get no errors.
 - **On GitHub**: check that the `Deploy Preview` passes succesfully.

 ### Notes